featheredtoast/discourse-docker-compose/README.md

 Web is built from `launcher build web_only`.
 The rest of the jobfile is shuffling docker images, dealing with platform arguments, and figuring out version tags.

-See https://github.com/featheredtoast/discourse-docker-compose/blob/30895e4d885a09de03d594fbcd4d51fa2beb8701/.github/workflows/push-web-only.yml#L78 for image building, as that line specifically is the only thing needed to build a public image.
+See https://github.com/discourse/discourse_docker/blob/main/.github/workflows/push-web-only.yml#L87-L90 for image building, as that line specifically is the only thing needed to build a public image.

-See https://github.com/featheredtoast/discourse-db for running a customized postgres image, tuned to Discourse with the same customizations as the discourse_docker data image.
+See https://github.com/discourse/postgres for running a customized postgres image, tuned to Discourse with the same customizations as the discourse_docker data image.

 ## Extras

-Let's Encrypt ssl cert enabled from [this pr](https://github.com/discourse/discourse_docker/pull/977) when `LETSENCRYPT_ACCOUNT_EMAIL` env var is set.
+Let's Encrypt ssl cert enabled when `LETSENCRYPT_ACCOUNT_EMAIL` env var is set.

 ## Pitfalls